Information & Resources

 Pain and guilt

-At just 25 years old, Kieran’s swollen, stiff fingers prevented him from even being able to do up the front of his baby girl’s clothes.
+At just 25 years old, Kieran’s swollen, stiff fingers prevented him from even doing up his baby girl’s clothes.
 Why isn’t the guilt of those suffering with pain talked about more?
 This guilt and the inability to function as he so wished prompted Kieran to fear he was failing both as a dad and a husband.

 Pain like a silent rebellion